Marina Biotech (MRNA) To Update Its tkRNAi Clinical Program At Biotech Showcase

-CITY OF INDUSTRY, CA--(Marketwired - Dec 27, 2016) - Marina Biotech, Inc. ( OTCQB : MRNA ), a biopharmaceutical company focused on the development and commercialization of innovative therapeutics for disease intersections of arthritis, hypertension, and cancer, today announced that the company's Chief Executive Officer, Joseph W. Ramelli, and its Chairman, Dr. Vuong Trieu, will present a corporate update of the recent merger with IthenaPharma and clinical updates of the company's tkRNAi program at the 9th Annual Biotech Showcase on January 9, 2017 at 8:30 am PT.
+CITY OF INDUSTRY, CA--(Marketwired - December 27, 2016) - Marina Biotech, Inc. (OTCQB: MRNA), a biopharmaceutical company focused on the development and commercialization of innovative therapeutics for disease intersections of arthritis, hypertension, and cancer, today announced that the company's Chief Executive Officer, Joseph W. Ramelli, and its Chairman, Dr. Vuong Trieu, will present a corporate update of the recent merger with IthenaPharma and clinical updates of the company's tkRNAi program at the 9th Annual Biotech Showcase on January 9, 2017 at 8:30 am PT.
 The Biotech Showcase event runs from January 9-11, 2017 concurrently with the J.P.
 Morgan Healthcare Conference.

 During the presentation, management will update investors on the START-FAP (Safety and Tolerability of An RNAi Therapeutic in Familial Adenomatous Polyposis) proof of concept clinical trial with CEQ508 and the clinical development plan for CEQ508/M-101 will be provided.
 CEQ508 is the first drug candidate in a novel class of therapeutic agents utilizing the transkingdom RNA interference (tkRNAi) platform.
 CEQ508 comprises attenuated bacteria that are engineered to enter into dysplastic tissue and release a payload of short-hairpin RNA (shRNA), a mediator in the RNAi pathway.
 The shRNA targets the mRNA of beta-catenin, which is known to be dysregulated in classical FAP.
 CEQ508 is being developed as an orally administered treatment to reduce the levels of beta-catenin protein in the epithelial cells of the small and large intestine.